TITLE Roy's Postcards

 I was that two-year-old and Roy was my father.
 I grew up without him, knowing the outlines of his life but not the details.
 In 2006, at my mother's house, I found three boxes of details.

-My father never kept a consistent diary, but he bought over a thousand postcards between 1981 and 1991.
+My father could never keep up a diary, but he bought over a thousand postcards between 1981 and 1991.
 On most of them he wrote notes to himself, reminders of what he'd done that day.
 Others he mailed to us from his business trips.
 A few he left blank—he just liked the pictures.
-This site is my attempt to build a picture of my father's life, one piece at a time.
+This site is my attempt to build a picture of my father's life out of photographs taken by others.

 If you like this project, you might also like to see Roy's computer buttons.